pleasantone/adif_merge/README.rst

 For a complete look at the decision making process, read the code.
 It's commented, including caveats and is designed to be easily modifiable.

-Use the '-p <filename>.json' option to generate problem QSO output in JSON format to see where there were conflicts and how we resolved them.
+Use the `-p <filename>.json` option to generate problem QSO output in JSON format to see where there were conflicts and how we resolved them.

 Installation